Museum of Civilian Voices

 Museum of Civilian Voices is the world's largest archive of personal stories and a source of truth about the war in Ukraine directly from eyewitnesses.
 The Museum collects, preserves, and documents the stories of people who have experienced the consequences of war from 2014 to the present day.

 The project concept was developed with the participation of renowned Ukrainian and international museum experts.
 The Museum was created according to the manifesto of the famous Turkish writer, winner of the Nobel Prize in Literature, Orhan Pamuk.
 The writer proclaims that the task of museums of the present and the future is to tell stories not about the state, but about the individual.

 The Museum aims to preserve the memory of the war in Ukraine and document Russian war crimes for future trials against the aggressor country to establish justice.
 For several years, the Museum only operated online.
 At civilvoicesmuseum.org, the stories of civilians were available in the form of video, audio recordings, and text.
 By the end of 2025, the archive of the Museum of Civilian Voices by the Rinat Akhmetov Foundation already contains over 140 thousand firsthand stories.

-Uniqueness of the project

-The Museum of Civilian Voices is not only an archive but also a psychotherapeutic project.
-People who tell their stories are given the opportunity to alleviate their emotional burden, feel supported, and contribute to the preservation of national memory.
-Psychologists who have completed the 'War Trauma' course were involved in collecting the stories.
-The Museum's collection contains tens of thousands of stories, making it unique in the world.
-Through its activities, the Museum provides a platform for historical justice and support for those affected by the war.